Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 RTX Reactor is set to become free as a part of the Vanilla RTX App.
 It'll be time-intensive, you can support my projects on Ko-Fi to help my plans come to fruition faster!

 # PackUpdateAnnouncements
+TEST: Resource pack-related announcements will appear here, updated every 3 hours, this one's permanent though

-### Update // totally dismissable
+### Update
 1.26.15 Update Summary:
 Fog and atmosphere of many biomes has been overhauled across all three packs!
 Find detailed changelogs on CurseForge by clicking the names of any pack.

-## Chaos Cubes // dismissable, but should reappear after a few minutes pass
+### Chaos Cubes
 Support for Chaos Cubed game drop will be arriving soon.
 Check back daily!